pedrorijo91/onfido-document-FFAMS/README.md

 ## Risks & Open Questions

+The biggest unknown at this time is the expected load.
+Are we going to have a 24/7 stream of images?
+Are we just going to have an areal view every hour?

-One of the unknowns is that we don't know how or when are requests made.
-Is it regularly? is it all day? is it just during some hours of the day?
-We also don't know where are we going to have a bottleneck: is it in the classifier? in the scoring model? in the alerting system?
+Another unknown is that we don't know how or when are requests made.
+Is it regularly? are they batched? is it all day? is it just during some hours of the day?

-The other classical unknown is that we don't know what's the roadmap for the system.
+Finally, we also don't know where are we going to have a bottleneck: is it in the classifier? in the scoring model? in the alerting system?
+Without initial measurements of the system is hard to predict the overal. behaviour.

+Far from a technical unkown, but one thing missing at this moment is the system roadmap vision.
 How are we thinking in improving? which kind of new features we want to add in the future?